 Brice Voran – Brice retired in 2006 after thirty-five years of practicing corporate law at Shearman Sterling, a major international law firm in New York City.
 He is a graduate of Duke and Yale Law Schools.
 He lives in Walloon Lake, where he is a trustee and past president of the Walloon Lake Land Trust and Conservancy.
 Brice is a charter member of the Charlevoix Photography Club, which is sponsored by the Charlevoix Circle of Arts.

-It has been a little over a year since I came on board as the Executive Director of the Charlevoix Circle of Arts, yet with all that we have accomplished it feels like a much longer period of time.
-We are proud of the work we have done in the past 12 months and look forward to an even more rewarding 2017.
+It has been a a year and a half since I came on board as the Executive Director of the Charlevoix Circle of Arts, yet with all that we have accomplished it feels like a much longer period of time.
+We are proud of the work we have done and look forward to an even more rewarding 2017.

 A life dedicated to the arts is certainly a rewarding one, just as being a patron of the arts.
 We invite you to join us on our journey.